Jhawins/Rust-Mount-Restrictions/README.md

 ## Description

-This plugin restricts mounting of Rideable Eneities (future support for those rideable Bears) when certain wearable items are worn.
+This plugin restricts mounting of Rideable Entities (future support for those rideable Bears) when certain wearable items are worn.
 Also restricts equipping items once already mounted.

 ## Use